MarcosSoares10/OpenCVFiltersPackage/README.md

 # OpenCVFiltersPackage
-A simple group of image filters for easy use using opencv
+A simple group of image filters for easy use with opencv lib